Proposals due January 6, 2025 for the Fall 2025 Issue

 The description must:

-• Include a proposed title for the article.
+- Include a proposed title for the article (proposed titles should be brief, interesting, and illuminating).

-Please note that accepted articles will be expected to provide critical, candid discussions about issues and challenges, successes and failures, and to provide some level of evaluation, even if informal.
+Please note that accepted articles will be expected to provide critical, candid discussions about issues and challenges, successes and failures, and to provide some level of evaluation and/or theoretical grounding.

 Part 2: Brief Bio